pavel-ilin/pets_and_friends/README.md

 # Installation
   ### Prerequisites
-  Smart App is built using React, Ruby, Ruby on Rails & PostgresQL.
+  Pets and Friends app is built using React, Ruby, Ruby on Rails & PostgresQL.
 Make sure you have the latest versions of all four components installed before cloning this repo.
 You can find their official installation guides below:
   - [React](https://reactjs.org/docs/getting-started.html)
   - [Ruby](https://www.ruby-lang.org/en/documentation/installation/)
   - [Ruby On Rails](https://guides.rubyonrails.org/v5.0/getting_started.html)